From HandWiki - Reading time: 6 min

 Unlike the less expensive sodium salt, the potassium salt is mainly used for laboratory work in situations where an anhydrous salt is required, or as an oxidizing agent in organic synthesis.[5]

 It is used in qualitative inorganic analysis, e.g. as a colorimetric test for silver ion.
-It is also used as an indicator in precipitation titrations with silver nitrate and sodium chloride (they can be used as standard as well as titrant for each other) as potassium chromate turns red in the presence of excess of silver ions.[citation needed]
+It is also used as an indicator in precipitation titrations with silver nitrate to measure levels of chloride ion (the Mohr method of determining chloride) since red silver chromate is precipitated in the presence of any excess of silver ions when potassium chromate is present.
+This titration proceeds by the following reactions, where silver nitrate is used as the titrant:[6]

 Two crystalline forms are known, both being very similar to the corresponding potassium sulfate.
 Orthorhombic β-K